 Health Scientist Administrator

-Dr. Spittel received his Masters and Ph.D. in Sociology from the University of Wisconsin at Madison.
-Dr. Spittel joined OBSSR in 2011 and is the program coordinator for the following Trans-NIH Funding Opportunity Announcements: Population Health Interventions: Integrating Individual and Group Level Evidence (R01, R21) and Education and Health: New Frontiers (R01, R21, R03).
-Dr. Spittel is a professional member of the Population Association of America (PAA) and the Interdisciplinary Association for Population Health Science (IAPHS).
-Previously, Dr. Spittel served as a Program Officer (PO) at the Demographic and Behavior Sciences Branch (DBSB) at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
-In this capacity, Dr. Spittel managed and led a scientific portfolio of research grants, program projects, institutional training grants, SBIR/STTR projects, fellowships, contracts, and various career awards.
-He also served as the Program Scientist/Officer for the National Longitudinal Study of Adolescent to Adult Health (Add Health), Data Sharing for Demographic Research (DSDR), Community Child Health Network, and co-managed the DBSB pre and post-doc training program.
-Before joining the NIH, Dr. Spittel was an associate service fellow in the Mortality Statistics Branch (MSB) at the National Center for Health Statistics (NCHS).
+Dr. Spittel received his Masters and Ph.D. in sociology from the University of Wisconsin–Madison.
+Dr. Spittel joined the Office of Behavioral and Social Sciences Research (OBSSR) in 2011 and is the program coordinator for the following NIH-wide funding opportunity announcements: Population Health Interventions: Integrating Individual and Group Level Evidence (R01, R21) and Education and Health: New Frontiers (R01, R21, R03).
+Dr. Spittel is a professional member of the Population Association of America and the Interdisciplinary Association for Population Health Science.
+Previously, Dr. Spittel served as a program officer at the Demographic and Behavior Sciences Branch (DBSB) at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
+In this capacity, Dr. Spittel managed and led a scientific portfolio of research grants, program projects, institutional training grants, small business innovation research (SBIR)/small business technology transfer research (STTR) projects, fellowships, contracts, and various career awards.
+He also served as the program scientist/officer for the National Longitudinal Study of Adolescent to Adult Health, Data Sharing for Demographic Research, and Community Child Health Network and co-managed the DBSB pre- and postdoctoral training program.
+Before joining the NIH, Dr. Spittel was an associate service fellow in the Mortality Statistics Branch at the National Center for Health Statistics.